HumeAI/CalHacks/expression2textembeddings/README.md

 # Hume AI Expressions to Text to Language Embeddings Usage Guide

-Our Expressions2Text tool takes a (48,1) array of emotion scores and transforms it into human understandable text, which can then be further transformed into a language embedding.
+Our Expressions2Text tool takes emotion scores from the Hume API and transforms them into descriptive text, which can be further transformed into a language embedding.
 In this example code, we provide functionality for feeding the text-based expression scores to OpenAI's ADA embeddings.

 ## Prerequisites